-- inadequate staffing and ineffective training and communication within our accounting and finance organization; - ineffective revenue recognition controls; - inadequate financial statement preparation and review procedures; - ineffective and inadequate controls over the accounts receivable function; - inadequate controls over the accounting for taxes; and

-• inadequate controls over bank accounts.
+- inadequate staffing and ineffective training and communication within our accounting and finance organization; - ineffective revenue recognition controls; - inadequate financial statement preparation and review procedures; - ineffective and inadequate controls over the accounts receivable function; - inadequate controls over the accounting for taxes; and - inadequate controls over bank accounts.

 For further information about these material weaknesses, please see "Item 8.
-Financial Statements and Supplementary Data - Management Report on Internal Control over Financial Reporting."
+Financial Statements and Supplementary Data-Management Report on Internal Control over Financial Reporting."
 Because of these material weaknesses, management concluded that, as of June 30, 2005, our internal control over financial reporting was not effective based on criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework.

 We are implementing a number of remedial measures designed to address the material weaknesses identified as of June 30, 2005.
 We expect to complete implementation of these remedial initiatives during fiscal 2006.
 If these remedial initiatives are insufficient to address the six identified material weaknesses, or if additional material weaknesses or significant deficiencies in our internal control are discovered in the future, we may fail to meet our future reporting obligations on a timely basis, our financial statements may contain material misstatements, our operating results may be harmed, we may fail to meet our future reporting obligations on a timely basis, we may be subject to class action litigation, and our common stock may be delisted from the Nasdaq National Market.
-For example, the identified material weaknesses resulted in material post-closing adjustments in our financial statements for the year ended June 30, 2005, and any unremedied material weaknesses could result in similar adjustments in future financial statements.
+For example, the identified material weaknesses resulted in material post-closing adjustments in our financial statements for the year ended June 30, 2005, and any unremedied material weakness could result in similar adjustments in future financial statements.
 Any failure to address the identified material weaknesses or any additional material weaknesses or significant deficiencies in our internal control could also adversely affect the results of the periodic management evaluations and annual auditor attestation reports regarding the effectiveness of our "internal control over financial reporting" that are required when the SEC's rules under Section 404 of the Sarbanes-Oxley Act of 2002, which is applicable to us beginning with the filing of this Form 10-K. Internal control deficiencies could also cause investors to lose confidence in our reported financial information.
 We can give no assurance that the measures we have taken to date or any future measures will remediate the material weaknesses identified or that any additional material weaknesses will not arise in the future due to a failure to implement and maintain adequate internal control over financial reporting or circumvention of these controls.
-In addition, even if we are succ
+In addition, even if we are successful in strengthening our controls and procedures, those controls and procedures may not be adequate to prevent or identify irregularities or facilitate the fair presentation of our financial statements or SEC reports.